 In this stage, the firmware registers the configuration strap settings on the SPI_DO and SPI_CLK pins.
-Refer to Section 3.4.1, "SPI/SMBus/I2C/UART Configuration (I2C_SLV_CFG[1:0])" for information on configuring these straps.
+Refer to Section 3.4.1, "SPI/SMBus Configuration" for information on configuring these straps.
 If configured for SMBus Slave Mode, the next state will be SOC_CFG.
-If configured for UART Mode, the device will become a UART bridging combination device and the next state will be CDC.
-If neither condition is met, the next state is OTP_CFG.
+Otherwise, the next state is OTP_CFG.

-5.1.5 SOC CONFIGURATION STAGE (SOC CFG)
+5.1.5 SOC CONFIGURATION STAGE (SOC_CFG)